netascode/nac-branch/docs/Readme.md

 Firewalling services for the small branch are implemented by the MX security appliance.
 Firewalling services consist of the following:
 - L3 Firewalling:  These are outbound rules which allow or deny traffic passing through the MX security appliance based on source and/or destination IP addresses and ports.
 - WAN Appliance Services:  These control SNMP, Web, and ICMP Ping access to the MX security appliance itself.
 - L7 firewalling:  These are rules which allow or block traffic based on application or application category, relying on technologies such as deep packet inspection to identify and classify traffic.
 (Note: Applications and application categories must be specified by ID currently.
 Work to translate the IDs into user-friendly names is ongoing.)

-The app_fw template within the data/templates-appliance-related.nac.yaml file provides an example of the configuration of firewall services via YAML.
+The *app_fw* template within the *data/templates-appliance-related.nac.yaml* file provides an example of the configuration of firewall services via YAML.
+Note that this is an example only, not intended to be deployed within a production network, and does not represent any form of best practices.
+The actual firewall configuration within any organization will depend upon the security policy of the organization.

 #### Content Filtering ####

 Content filtering services for the small branch are implemented by the MX security applicance.
 Content filtering rules allow or block Internet-bound web traffic based on specific URLs or URL categories.
-The app_content template within the data/templates-appliance-related.nac.yaml file provides an example of the configuration of content filtering services via YAML.
+The *app_content* template within the *data/templates-appliance-related.nac.yaml* file provides an example of the configuration of content filtering services via YAML.
+Note that this is an example only, not intended to be deployed within a production network, and does not represent any form of best practices.
+The actual content filtering configuration within any organization will depend upon the security policy of the organization.

 #### Intrusion Detection and Prevention ####

 For Release 1 - Early Availability, intrusion detection and prevention services for the small branch are implemented by the MX security appliance.
 Intrusion detection and prevention applies to LAN traffic to and from the Internet, as well as between VLANs which passed through the security appliance.
 Intrusion detection and prevention can be configured to simply detect (detection mode) and/or prevent (prevention mode) malicious traffic based on a selectable ruleset geared toward security, connectivity, or a balance between security & connectivity.
-The app_intrusion template within the data/templates-appliance-related.nac.yaml file provides an example of the configuration of intrusion prevention services via YAML.
+The *app_intrusion* template within the *data/templates-appliance-related.nac.yaml* file provides an example of the configuration of intrusion prevention services via YAML.
 (Note: Exclusions via allowed list rules are currently not supported within the YAML configuration for Release 1 - Early Availabliity.
 The network administrator will need to access the Cisco (formerly Meraki) dashboard to exclude specific IDS rules.
+Note that this is an example only, not intended to be deployed within a production network, and does not represent any form of best practices.
+The actual intrusion detection or prevention configuration within any organization will depend upon the security policy of the organization.

-#### Advanced Malware Protection ####
+#### Advanced Malware Protection (AMP) ####

-Advanced malware protection services for the small branch are implemented by the MX security appliance.
-Advance malware protection applies to LANT traffic to and from the Internet.
+AMP services for the small branch are implemented by the MX security appliance.
+AMP applies to non-encrypted (since AMP must first identify that content is being downloaded) LAN traffic to and from the Internet.
 Once enabled, specific URLs can be excluded from being scanned for malware.
 Likewise, previously identified files can be excluded by including the SHA-256 hash of the file to be excluded, in scenarios where a false positive has blocked the file.
-The app_mal template within the data/templates-appliance-related.nac.yaml file provides an example of the configuration of advanced malware protection via YAML.
+The *app_mal* template within the *data/templates-appliance-related.nac.yaml* file provides an example of the configuration of advanced malware protection via YAML.
+Note that this is an example only, not intended to be deployed within a production network, and does not represent any form of best practices.
+The actual AMP configuration within any organization will depend upon the security policy of the organization.